 Meredi is an internationally acclaimed composer, producer and pianist, born and based in Berlin.

-Stardust is Meredi’s debut album, and a collection of early and more recent music.
+The 29-year-old’s introduction to music didn’t come via the allure of glittery stages or the hedonistic lifestyle of rockstars, but rather out of pure need to express herself.
 Meredi’s certainty towards composition, and an old piano which lingered at her home’s hallway, meant she had an early start, “I don’t really remember when I started to compose, it feels like the music was always in my head and I just learned how to bring it to live,” she reminisces, “The piano was always my island or retreat, I spent a lot of time by the piano with my melodies.”

 In July 2020 her debut album STARDUST was released on Modern Recordings, BMG.
 Shortly after its release, STARDUST already received great attention from Elle Magazine, FluxFM, Scala Radio UK, Broadwayworld, Hifi Magazine and was featured in the top 10 Post-Classical Albums of 2020 of BBC Music Magazine.

 Meredi is set to release her second studio album ‘Trance’ on August 6th via Modern Recordings.

 “Trance is at once deeply personal and fiercely universal, a state within the self that can also be collectively attained and shared,” says Berlin composer, pianist and producer Meredi, who named her latest album Trance inspired by the immersive experience she would feel in her city’s famed – now faded – nightclubs.
 “I’m inspired by the intensity and power of the music in techno raves and I wanted to express it in my own words in this album.”